 One of the most unique attractions you must check out is Chinatown, located in the city’s centre.
 Here, you will experience a part of London that East Asia inspires.
 You’ll feel like you’ve been transported to another country entirely and get a natural, authentic Chinese feel.
 From beautiful Asian-styled decorations as you walk along the streets.

 The fantastic selection of restaurants and bars will offer you a taste of Asia that’s not to be missed.
-It has everything you could think of, souvenir shops, health clinics, and barbers.
+It has everything you could think of, including souvenir shops, health clinics, and barbers.
 This is considered the getaway place for Londoners who are bored with ordinary places and wish to try something.
-Also, tourists should add this to their list of the best attractions in the city.
+Tourists should also add this to their list of the best attractions in the city.

 London Eye View

 No trip to London is complete without seeing and even being on a London Eye trip/tour.
-You can see around the South Bank of the River Thames on a good day.
+On a good day, you can see around the South Bank of the River Thames.
 It was sometimes called the Big Wheel – or the Millennium Wheel – when installed in 1999.
 It has become a top-rated attraction.
 The structure is 443 feet (135 m) tall, and the wheel has a diameter of 394 feet (120 m).
 It opened publicly in 2000 and was the world’s tallest Ferris wheel.
 It is now known as the Coca-Cola London Eye due to a specific sponsorship deal!

 There are 32 sealed air-conditioned ovoidal passenger capsules representing the 32 London boroughs.
 Each capsule holds 25 people; you can walk around it while it moves.
-The rotation is very slow!
+The rotation is prolonged!

-The Tussaud’s Group, British Airways and Marks Barfield, the original architects, owned the original wheel.
-But Tussaud’s bought their partners out in 2005 and 2006.
-The Blackstone Group bought Tussaud’s out in 2007 – but the London Eye has stayed true to the core as a principal tourist attraction for anyone visiting the city for a weekend shopping or sightseeing trip.
+The original architects, The Tussaud’s Group, British Airways, and Marks Barfield, owned the original wheel.
+However, Tussaud’s bought their partners out in 2005 and 2006.
+The Blackstone Group bought Tussaud’s out in 2007, but the London Eye has stayed true to its core as a principal tourist attraction for anyone visiting the city for a weekend shopping or sightseeing trip.

 The Natural History Museum is a world-class visitor attraction that exhibits various specimens from various segments of natural history.
 This museum is a different experience because life and earth science specimens are found there.
 Almost 80 million items have five main collections: botany, entomology, mineralogy, palaeontology, and zoology.

-We felt we had been transported back when we stood in front of the museum building.
-It’s a marvellous old building that has indeed been restored to host this museum and welcome all those visitors.
-As much as this building and its architecture are different and elegant, it has been referred to as “the cathedral of nature”.
+When we stood in front of the museum building, we felt transported back.
+It’s a marvellous old building that has been restored to host this museum and welcome all those visitors.
+As much as this building and its architecture are different and elegant, they have been referred to as “the cathedral of nature.”

-It seems that the history of the building is also related to the items found inside since there are those collections with historical and scientific importance, such as those specimens collected by Charles Darwin that you could see inside the museum.
+It seems that the history of the building is also related to the items found inside since there are collections with historical and scientific importance, such as the specimens collected by Charles Darwin, that can be seen inside the museum.

 If you’re into history and discovering something new, you will enjoy the Natural History Museum.
 The Museum aims to challenge you about the natural world; hopefully, it will!
 Make sure it’s on your list of tourist attractions.